cmoroney/cmoroney.github.io/stackoverflow-questions/README.md

         return [sentences_out, diff_words_out]
 ```
+SpaCy is an [expansive natural language processing (NLP) package](https://spacy.io/) for Python.
+I am only scratching the
+surface of what is capable with SpaCy in this writeup so I suggest checking out the website for more information.

 From the features created using the above functions, we can calculate readability scores:
 - [Flesch Reading Ease (RE) score](https://readabilityformulas.com/flesch-reading-ease-readability-formula.php) =- 206.835 - (1.015 x `ASL`) - (84.6 x `ASW`) , where `ASL` = average sentence length and `ASW` = average syllables per word
 - [Gunning Fog Readability Index](https://readabilityformulas.com/gunning-fog-readability-formula.php) = 0.4 x (average sentence length + percentage of difficult words)

+That completes our "manual" feature set, in the following sections I will get into additional feature engineering and selection
+using Sklearn and other Python packages.

+## Vectorization
+Vectorization is the general term used for converting a collection of text documents into numerical representations (feature
+vectors).

+WIP

 View the [FIX THIS LINK](https://google.com)
 GitHub Repo: [https://github.com/cmoroney/stackoverflow-questions](https://github.com/cmoroney/stackoverflow-questions)